Good governance is essential for the financial wellbeing of your not-for-profit organisation.

 Boards are faced with a multitude of risks that pose threats to their organisation.
 These could be internal or external and range from low to high impact.
 To name just a few: fraud, health and safety compliance, cyber-attack, turnover of key personnel, loss of significant funding.

 While some risks can be mitigated others need to be managed and monitored.
 Implementing a full review of your insurance requirements can help identify gaps in your current cover for those risks that can be mitigated.
 Creating a risk register listing risks, likelihood, mitigation and contingency plan should be a must do item for all boards.
-BDO have developed a tool to make this process easy and allow a board to regularly monitor their risk profile – contact us (link) to find out more.
+BDO have developed a tool to make this process easy and allow a board to regularly monitor their risk profile – contact our Risk Advisory team to find out more.

 Does your board have a clear understanding of significant risks and are these regularly monitored?